jharmn/do-web-mongo-bootstrap/README.md

 # do-web-mongo-bootstrap

+A collection of simple bash scripts for creating droplets on DigitalOcean with `docker-machine`.
+Currently focused on `mongodb` for the database.

 This simply sets up 2 droplets on DigitalOcean:
-* A mongodb, restored with your dump.
+* A `mongodb` droplet, restored with your dump.
 Mongodb runs natively (not in Docker), but it's created with docker-machine so you can control it easy, and add dockers to it.
 * A docker image running your web application.

 Creates DigitalOcean droplets using docker-machine, using simple shell scripts.
 This is not super configurable, and doesn't use any fancy Ansible/Terraform/etc tools...call me old-fashioned, but bash scripts tend to last.